nizamiza/nvim/README.md

 ### To install a plugin:

-1. Add plugin name in `github-user/repo-name` format to the list in [`lua/plugins/list.lua`](lua/plugins/list.lua).
+1. Add the plugin name in `github-user/repo-name` format to the list in [`lua/plugins/list.lua`](lua/plugins/list.lua).
 2. Restart NeoVim.
 3. Run `:PluginInstall <plugin-name>` to install the plugin.
-Alternlatively, run `:PluginInstallAll` to install all plugins.
+Alternatively, run `:PluginInstallAll` to install all plugins.

 ### To update a plugin: